Types of User Accounts

 File/Directory Access from multiple User Accounts

-When you have mutliple user accounts, each of them is completely separate and by default can’t see or access the files and directories belonging to the others.
+When you have multiple user accounts, each of them is completely separate and by default can’t see or access the files and directories belonging to the others.
 To see what storage locations are assigned to your current user, run show-quota.
 Environment variables like $HOME, $WORK and the hidden directory/symlink .project in your home directory (which contains more symlinks) also point to directories you can use.
 See the Data Migration Guide to learn how to copy/move files between your different users or configure directories to be accessible from all of them.

 Overview